nnethercott/nnethercott.github.io/src/content/blog/dart.md

   - read some gh issues/threads on cleanup in isolates
 - compare how code runs in isolate vs outside from perfs perspective
 - switching out the encryption backends ?

+notes:
+- isolates don't share memory with the main process [link](https://docs.flutter.dev/packages-and-plugins/background-processes)
-- dart dev tools collects cpu times incorrectly [link](https://github.com/flutter/devtools/issues/8870)
+- flutter/dart dev tools cpu profiler times are off